 Matthew 19:6 "So then, they are no longer two but one flesh.
 Therefore what God has joined together, let not man separate."

 What Jesus did (in answering the Pharisees questions about divorce) is said, "You have got things all wrong.
 You're looking at this totally as a physical relationship that you can make or break at any time, and for any reason.
 If you go back to Genesis and see what God intended when He made them male and female, you will see that He made this a God-plane, life-long institution."

 Of course, later He goes on to give the biblical reasons for divorce.
-But, right now, that's not what I want to emphasize.
-As a matter of fact, I don't want to go into divorce at all.
-I'm speaking positively of marriage itself.
+But, right now, that is not what I want to emphasize.
+As a matter of fact, I do not want to go into divorce at all.
+I am speaking positively of marriage itself.

 Jesus shows in this New Testament situation that God has endorsed the marriage relationship from the beginning as a way to produce the finest versions of what He is looking for in His children.
 He is looking for children in His image.
-That's why He made them in His image, and His likeness, and He's continuing that process by making the creation move forward.
+That is why He made them in His image, and His likeness, and He is continuing that process by making the creation move forward.
 As we can see here, it is the marriage institution that plays a great role in that.